 Planning staff is of the opinion that the proposal applies current planning and development goals dealing with appropriate infill development, making more efficient use of the existing urban lands, where suitable to do so.
 The proposed minor variance should not negatively impact the surrounding neighbourhood with regards to traffic, privacy and storm water runoff.
 The remnant lands will continue as a single detached residential use for the foreseeable future.

-In Planning staff's opinion, the application is considered a gentle form of residential intensification, is consistent with the PPS and conforms to Provincial, Regional, and local plans.
+In Planning staff's opinion, the application is consistent with the PPS and conforms to Provincial, Regional, and local plans.

-Planning staff recommend that minor variance file A28/2019P be granted as follows, and subject to the conditions below:
+Planning staff recommend that minor variance file A29/2019P be granted.